CRUKorg/cruk-react-components/src/components/Spacing/README.md

 # Spacing

-The spacing API is available on all components.
-You can use it to customise the margin and padding on every component using the set sizes from the theme.
+The spacing API is available on almost all components.
+You can use it to customise the margin and padding of component using the set sizes from the theme.

-Components may have default padding and margin but using the spacing API props like 'marginTop' will override the default values within a component.
+Components may have default padding and margin but using the spacing API props like `marginTop` will override the default values within a component.

 The more specific the the target the higher priority the css will have.
-For example 'margin' will be overridden by the 'marginVertical' or 'marginHorizontal' props. 'marginTop', 'marginBottom', 'marginLeft', 'marginRight' will override the the 'marginVertical' and 'marginHorizontal' props.
+For example `margin` will be overridden by the `marginVertical` or `marginHorizontal` props. `marginTop`, `marginBottom`, `marginLeft`, `marginRight` will override the the `marginVertical` and `marginHorizontal` props.

 ### Try them out